MateWojno/snakeCpp/README.md

 # snake-Cpp
--   main loop;
+-   main loop; doesn't work;
--   3x 2d matrix; bg, fruit, snake;
--   colliders;
+-   colliders; done, sort of;
--   player controller;
--   event listener;
--   score counter;
--   pseudo random fruit spawner;
+-   pseudo random fruit spawner; to do

 ##  how to display this sh*t?
 -   OpenGL?
 -   our own idea?